-I love these because they truly use half the butter I’ve seen in most recipes, and just two tablespoons – or an eighth of a cup – of sugar.
-They’re a great make-ahead of course and given that the dough must be chilled, this recipe is almost a make-ahead within a make ahead.
-The dough can be quickly prepped when you have 20 minutes, and then baked and cooled later, for example during dinner prep or clean up.
+I love these because they truly use half the butter I’ve seen in most scones recipes, and just two tablespoons – or an eighth of a cup – of sugar.
+A heads up that the dough must be chilled for at least 30 minutes, better if a bit longer.
+This recipe also requires a few specialty flours, but it’s worth it.

 Make-Ahead Monday: Mixed Berry Scones